 So make it easy on yourself!
 Get containers that are divided into 3 areas.
 These are my favorite.
 Carb and protein in the smaller areas, then fill the larger area with your vegetables.
 Yes, that many vegetables.
 Use the same containers to portion your dinner.

 For snacks, get tupperware containers and ziplock baggies that are snack size.
 Pre-portion your snacks, limit yourself to 2 – 3 snacks daily, and over time I guarantee you’ll notice a difference.

 I won’t pretend.
 Eating healthy is not easy.
 At times it’s even inconvenient.

 But it can be fun.
 And delicious.

 These are just a few things to get you started.
 Tweak as you go and build upon your baby steps over time.

 Most importantly give yourself a break.
 If you have a treat don’t beat yourself up over it.
 Be present in the moment, enjoy the treat, and pick right back up with healthy food choices at the next meal.

 So what do you struggle with when it comes to eating healthy?
 Have your own tips for keeping meal time healthy?
 Share in the comments!

-Want to know if the Reset Your Health program is for you?
-Sign up for a free consultation where we'll chat about where you’ve been, where you are today, and where this program will take you!
+Sign up for a free consultation to learn how the Reset Your Health program can help!
+We'll chat about where you’ve been, where you are today, and where this program will take you!